chunliu/my-docs/src/apim/integration-prepare-environment.md

 # Prepare the virtual network environment

-In this tutorial, you create and configure:
+In this tutorial, you learn to:

-- A virtual network with 3 subnets
+- Create a virtual network with 3 subnets
-- A private DNS zone and link it to the virtual network
+- Create a private DNS zone and link it to the virtual network
-- An API Management instance
+- Create an API Management instance

 ## Create the virtual network